Fallowfield Loop: History

 The Fallowfield Loop railway line was a local railway route in Greater Manchester.
 Trains on the Manchester, Sheffield and Lincolnshire Railway line (later, the Great Central Railway line) from Sheffield Victoria and Guide Bridge used the "Loop" to access Manchester Central railway station.
 At Chorlton-cum-Hardy the line joined with the Manchester South District Line on the route into Manchester Central.

 The Fallowfield Loop Line was fully opened to passengers in 1892.
-On 7 July 1958 the stations at Hyde Road, Levenshulme South, Fallowfield and Wilbraham Road were closed, although the line itself remained open to through passenger services until 5 May 1969, after which it was operated as a freight-only route.
+On 7 July 1958, the stations at Hyde Road, Levenshulme South, Fallowfield and Wilbraham Road were closed, although the line itself remained open to passenger services until 5 May 1969, after which it was operated as a freight-only route.
 The loop line also provided access to Reddish Electric Depot, which was built adjacent to the line in 1954 to maintain the new fleet of electric trains for the Woodhead Line; the depot closed in 1983.
-In March 1987 a short section of track at the former site of Hyde Road station was briefly used to give a public demonstration of the proposed Manchester Metrolink tram system, with a temporary station named Debdale Park constructed beside the line.
+In March 1987, a short section of track at the former site of Hyde Road station was briefly used to give a public demonstration of the proposed Manchester Metrolink tram system, with a temporary station named Debdale Park constructed beside the line.
 Soon after this, the line was finally closed and the railway tracks were lifted in October 1988.